 He argues, “We are to consider ourselves either in a state of peace or of war with Great Britain.
 If the former, why are our ports shut up, our trade destroyed, our property seized, our towns burnt, and our worthy and valuable citizens led into captivity, and suffering the most cruel hardships?”

 Many Americans were reluctant revolutionaries, and it took a while for the reality and fact of the Revolution to work a change of mind.
 They may have supported the American arguments and opposed the British ministry, but they clung to the idea that the mother country and her colonies could yet reconcile short of American independence.
 In their mindset, they understood that military actions were being taken, and may even have been required, but they were in denial and were unprepared to accept that the colonies were in a war with Great Britain that must lead to a split.
 This sentiment was strongest in the colonies south of Virginia and in New York.
 The revolutionaries leaders knew that winning the war was going to need broad support in all the colonies.
-Thomas Paine wrote “Common Sense” and then “The Crisis” in 1776 and for the exact purpose of converting his hesitating fellow citizens, and Washington shared his concern, and at the same time as Paine the need arose for him to echo Paine’s sentiments in his own words.
+Thomas Paine wrote “Common Sense” and then “The Crisis” in 1776 for the exact purpose of converting his hesitating fellow citizens.
+Washington shared this same concern, at the same time as Paine, and the need arose for him to echo Paine’s sentiments in his own words.

 From the outbreak of the Revolution in April 1775, New York was on the minds of both the British and Americans.
 Its location was strategic, as it constituted the connecting link between New England, the hotbed of rebellion, and the rest of the colonies.
 Adding to this was its status as an important and central port lying right on the Atlantic Ocean.
 But the first priority for the Americans was Boston, which was in actual possession of the British, and which the Americans had under siege.
 When George Washington was appointed commander of American forces, he went immediately to Cambridge, Mass., arriving in July 1775.
 He set about devising a way to dislodge the British from the city, but he and his officers found it difficult to agree on one.
 Then a young Continental Army colonel from Boston named Henry Knox suggested that cannon might be used to drive the British from the town, so Washington sent Knox to Crown Point and the recently captured Fort Ticonderoga in northern New York to retrieve all their cannon and mortars and bring them to Boston.